-In cases involving missing persons, law enforcement personnel are best situated to provide information to the media that is designed to elicit public assistance in the search for a missing person.
-Therefore, all communications regarding missing students will be handled by outside law enforcement authorities, who may consult with the Dean of Students.
-All inquiries to the College regarding missing students, or information provided to any individual at the College about a missing student, shall be referred to the Dean of Students and/or their designee, who shall refer such inquiries and information to law enforcement authorities.
-Prior to providing the EMCC community with any information about a missing student, the Dean of Students and/or their designee shall consult with the BPD to ensure that communications do not hinder the investigation.
+In cases involving missing persons, law enforcement personnel are best situated to provide information to the media designed to elicit public assistance in searching for a missing person.
+Therefore, outside law enforcement authorities will handle all communications regarding missing students, who may consult with the Vice President//Dean of Students.
+All inquiries concerning missing students, or information provided about a missing student, shall be referred to the Dean of Students and/or their designee.
+They shall direct such inquiries and information to law enforcement authorities.
+Before providing the EMCC community with any information about a missing student, the Vice President/Dean of Students and/or their designee shall consult with the BPD to ensure that communications do not hinder the investigation.

-VI.
-CRITICAL INCIDENT SITUATIONS
+V. CRITICAL INCIDENT SITUATIONS

 - MASS CASUALTY

 - LOCKDOWN PROCEDURES

 - SHELTER IN PLACE

 - EARTHQUAKE/FLOOD/STORM/TERRORIST

 - QUARANTINE

 - ILLNESS

 - EVACUATION AND LOCKDOWN OF GROUNDS

-- PANDEMIC
+PANDEMIC

 - ACTIVE SHOOTER/TERRORIST